sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 case class NoEffect[F[_], A](a: A) extends EffectRelation[F, A]
 ```

-Because we don't know the exact type of `F`, we need a callback function to help us evaluate the `EffectRelation`, it may looks like this
+Because we don't know the exact type of `F`, we need a callback function to help us to evaluate the `EffectRelation`, it may looks like this

 ```scala
 def run[F[_], A](fa: EffectRelation[A], runF: F[A] => A): A = fa match {